 Course substitutions involve Norfolk State University courses and should not be confused with the awarding of transfer credits.
 Students may request that a course taken at Norfolk State University be substituted for a prescribed course to meet a degree requirement in the student's academic program.
-Course substitutions must be submitted the following semester after successful completion of the course and approved by the Program Coordinator and the Dean of Graduate School.
+Course substitutions must be submitted the following semester after successful completion of the course and approved by the Program Coordinator and the Dean of The School of Graduate Studies and Research.